Chapter 32

 Rights and Liabilities of Auction Purchasers

 Once a vessel is sold and the sale is confirmed, the buyer acquires the vessel free from all encumbrances, liens, attachments, and registered mortgages.
-Section 8 of the Admiralty Act, 2017 explicitly states that a vessel sold under the court's admiralty jurisdiction shall vest in the purchaser free from all such burdens.
+Section 8 of the Admiralty Act, 2017 explicitly states that on the sale of a vessel under this Act by the High Court in exercise of its admiralty jurisdiction, the vessel shall vest in the purchaser free from all encumbrances, liens, attachments, registered mortgages and charges of the same nature on the vessel.
+This statutory provision is a cornerstone for auction buyers, providing title insurance in legal form.
+The buyer must, however, conduct due diligence regarding physical condition, environmental liabilities (e.g., asbestos, HBM), and flag state re-registration requirements.

 Distribution of Sale Proceeds